 Likewise, when you are actually being presented with a finance contract to sign, there are many pages of paperwork which you have the right – and the obligation – to read and understand.
 Again, FCA requirements mean that you have to be given documents called Pre-Contract Information and Adequate Explanations, which summarise exactly what you are agreeing to.

 You have the right to take this information away and read it, although the dealer will absolutely hate that and try and “answer any questions to put your mind at ease” or something similar so that you will just sign the contract straight away.
 Don’t be pressured into making a hasty decision – take your time and read every page of every document.

 Don’t feel embarrassed if you don’t understand some aspect of a car finance agreement.
-The most popular article at The Car Expert is our explanation of how a PCP works has racked up nearly a million views in the last five years, and many other finance-related articles get just as many (or more) views each day.
+Our article at The Car Expert about how a PCP works has racked up nearly a million views in the last five years, and many other finance-related articles get just as many (or more) views each day.
 Plenty of people struggle to get their heads around the concept of a PCP, so you’re certainly not on your own!

 Ask the business manager to explain anything you’re unsure of, as many times as it takes.
 Even if you do know what you’re talking about, asking questions is a good test of a sales executive or business manager to see how they answer you.